How EnviroIQ Stopped Wasting Power

 |---|---|

 | E-ink display software rendering | Not the material idle cost.
-Skipping hardware display writes landed near the stripped floor. |
+The display mattered less than expected compared with SEN66 and the unused SX1262 state. |

 | Fuel-gauge work | Cadence mattered for the optimized sleep window, but it could not erase the SEN66 duty-cycle cost. |